-The Springfield Roller Girls are the area’s nationally ranked Women’s Flat Track Derby Association (WFTDA) team.
-We have been skater owned and operated since our inception.
-We became a member of WFTDA in 2011 and strive to always maintain their high standards of excellence as well as our own.
+Springfield Roller Girls is the area’s nationally ranked flat-track Roller Derby team.
+We have been skater owned and operated since our inception in 2006, and became a member of the Women’s Flat Track Derby Association (WFTDA) in 2011.

 The WFTDA maintains high standards of excellence and we constantly strive to adhere to them.
 SRG is always accepting new members to our organization whether they skate or not.
 Our league members help in all aspects of our game from skating to officiating, and we appreciate them in all they do!
 Our mission is to be active athletes who have fun while inspiring each other, and the greater community, with our hard work, determination, social consciousness, and good sportsmanship.

 Springfield Roller Girls were started in 2006 by Ted Hall, Jason McDaniel, and Catina Ankrom (Bad Cattitude).
 Their goal was to start a women’s Roller Derby team, and by the spring of 2006, practices began.
 We practiced (with home teams) for a solid year and had our first bout against the CoMo Derby Dames in October of 2007, losing by a very narrow margin.
 This would be the only loss we would suffer for almost two years.
 Our first year we went completely undefeated, and our only defeat during our second season came from the Kansas City Roller Warriors, a team that previously won the WFTDA Championships in 2007.

 We added our B-team, the Springfield Roller Girls Battle Broads, during our second season in 2009, to give girls play time and experience before moving up to our A-team, the Springfield Roller Girls All-Stars.
 After apprenticing for a few years with the WFTDA, we became a full member is 2011, and were then able to test our skills against Roller Derby leagues from all over the world.